 Friday 29th March 2019 The trend of downward house price inflation which was noticeable in the second half of 2018 has continued in the first quarter of 2019 according to the latest house price report from MyHome.ie.

 The report, which is published in association with Davy, found that annual asking price inflation is now just 3.3% nationally and 1.1% in Dublin â€“ down from 6% and 3% respectively in Q4 2018.

 Despite the downward trend in the annual rate, prices are continuing to rise, albeit at a slower rate.
 The report found that asking prices for newly listed properties nationally increased by 2% in Q1 while they rose by 1.4% in Dublin.

-This means the median asking price for new sales nationally is €266K down €2K from the last quarter while the price in Dublin is €380K, also up €5K.
+This means the median asking price for new sales nationally is €271K up €5K from the last quarter while the price in Dublin is €380K, also up €5K.
 Newly listed properties are seen as the most reliable indicator of future price movements.

-According to the report the average time to sale agreed remains relatively stable at four months nationally and three months in Dublin.â€
+According to the report the average time to sale agreed nationally has risen to 4.8 months and to 3.9 months in Dublin.â€